21-R/Welcome-to-GitHub/README.md

-# Welcome to Software Engineering Class
+Welcome to Software Engineering Online Class Fall 2020 at AUAF